-For the five features mentioned above, Table I focused on the analysis of ability of characterizing vigilance EEG, while Table II focus on the analysis of time complexity and robustness (anti-noise ability).
-Here, K was the number of electrodes, N was the number of EEG sequence samples, p was the order of AR model, and m was the length of sub sequence in the procedure of calculating sample entropy.
-As can been seen from Table II, the time complexity of sample entropy was minimum, while no much difference exists at time complexity among the other four features.
+For the five features mentioned above, Table I focus on the analysis of ability of characterizing vigilance EEG, while Table II focus on the analysis of time complexity and robustness (anti-noise ability).
+Here, K is the number of electrodes, N is the number of EEG sequence samples, p is the order of AR model, and m is the length of sub sequence in the procedure of calculating sample entropy.
+As can been seen from Table II, the time complexity of sample entropy is minimum, while no much difference exists at time complexity among the other four features.